Careers & skills

-What jobs will be available?
+What jobs will are available?

-For some of the jobs we will need on the project, there is a gap between the availability of skilled individuals and the demand required.
+For some of the jobs we need on the project, there is a gap between the availability of skilled individuals and the demand required.
 We want to close these gaps and so we are committed to making sure we can help get people trained up with the relevant skills needed in the right areas.

 The skills gaps we have identified include: